sac23nht/Air_Quality_Prediction_in_Nairobi/README.md

 Data Wrangling
 The data is extracted from a MongoDB database.
 The following steps were performed on the raw data:

-MongoDB Connection:
+Data Wrangling
+The data is extracted from a MongoDB database.
+The following steps were performed on the raw data:

- A connection was made to a local MongoDB instance using the pymongo library.
+MongoDB Connection: A connection was made to a local MongoDB instance using the pymongo library.
 Data Extraction: The data was retrieved from the "air-quality" database, specifically the "nairobi" collection.
 Data Cleaning: The dataset was cleaned by:
 Filtering the data to include only PM2.5 measurements.